-I well remember attending that meeting, when that true friend of nurses the late Sir William Savory presided, the earnestness and enthusiasm which characterised it, and the applause which greeted the opening statement of its Royal President that "the first object of the Association was to obtain for the calling of nursing the recognised position and legal constitution of a profession. . .
+I well remember attending that meeting, when that true friend of nurses the late Sir William Savory presided, the earnestness and enthusiasm which characterised it, and the applause which greeted the opening statement of its Royal President that "the first object of the Association was to obtain for the calling of nursing the recognised position and legal constitution of a profession. . . .
 It will follow from this that in the future every member of the nursing profession must have been educated up to a definite standard of knowledge and efficiency."
-From that day to this year worked recognized the standard of the standa this you have worked unceasingly to attain that end, and it is no small thing that the nursing profession in this country has had at its disposal the wisdom, the genius, the initiative, the devoted work, of so selfless and courageous a leader as yourself.
+From that day to have been educated up to a definite standard of knowledge and efficiency."
+From that day to this you have worked unceasingly to attain that end, and it is no small thing that the nursing profession in this country has had at its disposal the wisdom, the genius, the initiative, the devoted work, of so selfless and courageous a leader as yourself.

 Perhaps I should put dauntless courage first, for over and over again, through the long fight to obtain State Registration of Nurses, it has been put to the test.
-At the initiation of the movement previous page next page
+At the initiation of the movement